 But we also see the value in short-term discipleship opportunities centered around a small group experience.
 Our Ezer ministry includes five studies as well as equipping events that are rooted in Scripture and strategically oriented around current issues that we all struggle with.
 Our desire is for women at Grace to go through each of these studies and engage with our Ezer resources in order to live a life of intentional discipleship.
 We don’t expect you to continue to do these studies over and over again, although it may be helpful to revisit them from time to time.
 Rather, we want these resources to equip you to know how to strategically live out your calling.

 How we each live out our calling will be based on our own individuality and season of life.
 But each one of us has a unique contribution to make.
 The temptation is to use our strength, experiences, and resources for our own benefit and comfort.
 What would it look like if instead, we faithfully stewarded our individuality and deployed ourselves to the world around us?
 We want to help you do that!
-Watch here to learn more about the purpose of work and ministry and how you can live out your calling.

 We want to bring the truth of Scripture into common areas of struggle that may hinder growth in spiritual maturity.
 We want to heed the charge from the writer to the Hebrews to “throw off everything that hinders and the sin that so easily entangles” (12:1 NIV) so that we may run the race with endurance.